WyattBlue/auto-editor/articles/installing.md

 Retrieve video data in a form Python can natively use.
 Allows for very fast rendering of videos.

-### Audiotsm2

-The lead developer's own fork of audiotsm.
-Used for making new audio files at a different speed.
-Recommended to be installed by all users but not required if `--video_speed` or `--silent_speed` are never used.

 ### Youtube-dl

 Public domain module used to download videos off of websites.
-When installed, always auto-editor to support URL inputs. i.e
+When installed, always auto-editor to support URL inputs.

 ----